aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.snappy/snappyarchive/_index.md

 ---
 title: Class SnappyArchive
 second_title: Aspose.ZIP for .NET API Reference
 description: Aspose.Zip.Snappy.SnappyArchive class.
-This class represents snappy archive file.
+This class represents a snappy archive file.
 Use it to compose or extract snappy archives
 type: docs
-weight: 860
+weight: 870
 url: /net/aspose.zip.snappy/snappyarchive/
 ---
 ## SnappyArchive class

-This class represents snappy archive file.
+This class represents a snappy archive file.
 Use it to compose or extract snappy archives.

 ```csharp
 public class SnappyArchive : IArchive, IArchiveFileEntry